Termite Damage & Home Insurance: Why It's Not Covered

 While coverage is almost never available for termite damage itself, there are two narrow scenarios where your policy might respond:

-1. Termites Trigger a Covered Peril If termites chew through electrical wiring and the damaged wiring causes a fire, your insurer may cover the fire damage — not the termite damage.
+1. Termites Trigger a Covered Peril If termites chew through electrical wiring and the damaged wiring causes a fire, your insurer may cover the fire damage, not the termite damage.
 The key is what the "proximate cause" of the loss is determined to be.
+The same logic can apply if termite-weakened framing causes a pressurized pipe to snap, potentially triggering covered water damage.

 These exceptions are narrow and heavily scrutinized by adjusters.
 Do not rely on them as a financial safety net.